Skip to main content

 • Violent Behavior: Violent or aggressive behavior that goes beyond the norms of the sport may lead to legal consequences.

 The extent to which participants consent can vary by sport and the level of play (amateur or professional).
 And believe me, I know.
 I have sued Universal Studios, movie sets, and even movie theaters.
-In fact, our firm has sued BJJ academies for negligence.
+Our firm has sued BJJ academies for negligence.

-Here, White, as the employer and/or coach, would argue this was an ice bath and not a sports-related activity.
-White will probably also argue that the production company’s contract with the TUF coaches insulates them from any TUF challenge-related injuries.
-Conor and company could counter that White did do anything, knowing more than 15 minutes of exposure could destroy the UFC careers of two big names.
+White, as the employer and/or coach, would argue this was an ice bath and not a sports-related activity.
+White will probably also say that the production company’s contract with the TUF coaches insulates them from any TUF challenge-related injuries.
+Conor and the company could counter that White did nothing, knowing that more than 15 minutes of exposure could destroy the UFC careers of two big names.

-Contracts cannot shield someone from their own negligence.
-Hence, under ordinary negligence, they could potentially sue White and win if they are injured.
+Contracts cannot shield someone from their negligence.
+Hence, under ordinary negligence, they could sue White and win if injured.
 It will probably be up to a Nevada court.
 But either way, Dana’s statements could be used as an admission against him, basically that he knew it was dangerous and just sat there for 30 minutes like a buffoon.

 A sports injury may have long-term consequences.
 These situations can derail a young player’s career opportunities.
-For example, what if a high school athlete happened to suffer a head injury or had a damaged ankle, knee, or shoulder?
-In fact, a college athletic scholarship could be lost or a career.
+For example, what if a high school athlete suffered a head injury or had a damaged ankle, knee, or shoulder?
+A college athletic scholarship or a career could be lost.

 Contracts in Sports Law

 Regardless of what sport is being played, contracts in sports law are often worth substantial amounts of money.
-Because of this, they are often heavily negotiated by sports agents.
-Even if Conor lost his balls, most people doubt he would sue, or he may… “Never work in this town again.”
+Because of this, they are usually heavily negotiated by sports agents.
+Even if Conor lost his balls, most people doubted he would sue, or he might… “Never work in this town again.”

 Sports Agents